shubhamgautam/Flutter_C_Apps/README.md

 <p> This project is to practice flutter, i will be developing all the major apps(Android/ ios) screens in
 Flutter and submitting it here.

- One point to notice for now , i am not going to integrate it api's, though there will eb service layer to fetch and update dummy data.
+ for now i won't be integrating any api's, though there will be service layer to fetch and update dummy data.

  </p>